Harry Frederick Recher

 He moved to Australia in 1967.
 From 1968 he worked for 20 years at the Australian Museum as a Principal Research Scientist, focussing on conservation issues and the biology of forest and woodland birds.
-In 1988 he moved to the University of New England.He was also a member of the National Parks & Wildlife Service (NPWS) Scientific Advisory Committee.
+In 1988 he moved to the University of New England.
+He was also a member of the National Parks and Wildlife Service (NPWS) Scientific Advisory Committee.